About Us

 Darren Barnes‐Heath, DC, BSc(Hons), CCEP, MRCC (Paediatrics)

-Darren has 21 years of clinical experience during which he has studied extensively, including over 800 hours of functional neurology through the Carrick Institute.
-Darren peer reviews research articles on developmental neurology and lectures on functional neurology and nutrition to chiropractors, various health professionals, teachers and parents.
+Darren has over 30 years of clinical experience during which he has studied extensively, including over 800 hours of functional neurology through the Carrick Institute.
+Darren peer reviews research articles on developmental neurology and lectures on developmental / paediatric functional neurology and nutrition to chiropractors, various health professionals, teachers and parents.
 Both Darren and Nicole practice at Newland Chiropractic Clinic in Lincoln.